sodalabsab/scalingcloud/lab1/Readme.md

 docker push <username>/my-website:latest
 ```
 5. Go to your DockerHub account and confirm the my-website image is available under your repositories.

-### Accessing the Application

-Open your browser and go to http://localhost:8080 to view the served static files.

 ### File Structure
 ```bash